The Step to Painting Exterior Home Shutters

 You’ll likely need at least two coats of paint for each shutter.
 Working in light layers prevents the paint from forming globs in the corners of the shutters.

 During the second application, do your touch-ups.
-Look for any crevices you’ve missed.
+Look for any small areas you’ve missed.

-If you accidentally get paint on the trim or siding, just wipe it away with a damp cloth.
-If you find paint spots after the paint has dried, rubbing alcohol will take care of it.
+If you accidentally get paint on the trim or siding, promptly wipe it away with a damp cloth.
+If you find paint spots after the paint has dried, rubbing alcohol or a lot of water and a rag will do the trick.

 Rent an Airless Sprayer